This post may contain affiliate links. Please see my disclosure policy for more details.

 The cheap price of property in Perth (compared to other Australian cities) is a very big advantage of living in Perth and a huge attraction to prospective migrants.

-According to data from the June 2022 CoreLogic Hedonic Home Value Index report, the median house price in Perth during the previous month was only $582,550 (almost three times cheaper than in Sydney), and the median unit (flat) value was $410,850, making Perth the cheapest state capital in Australia to buy a home!
+According to data from the July 2023 CoreLogic Hedonic Home Value Index report, the median house price in Perth during June 2023 was only $615,793 (less than half the price in Sydney).
+The median unit (flat) value was $417,643.

 7. Renting in Perth